dreyes47/JamJunction/README.md

   length of song
   Genre of song

-Jam junction should return a playlist of songs.
+Jam Junction should return a playlist of songs.
-Playlist length should be printed with the playlist.
+The playlist length should be printed with the playlist.
-You can name the playlist?
+The playlist can be named.
+Dictionary could be (Name of playlist: length of playlist) length = [hour, minute, second]
+'''